Amsterdam/signals-frontend/docs/adr/0009-naming-conventions.md

 - Component folders will be written in `PascalCase`, non component folders will be written in `kebab-case`.
 This includes 'pages', 'services', etc.
 - The nested components will prevent as much as possible prefixing with the parent component name.
   A child component of `IncidentSplit` will be `IncidentSplit/ChangeValue` and **not** `IncidentSplitChangeValue`
-- Component that have more than one file (containers) will keep the convention that the additional files (like context, reducer, actions, constants, styles ...) will **NOT be prefixed** with the component name:
+- Components that have more than one file (containers) will keep the convention that the additional files (like context, reducer, actions, constants, styles, ...) will **not be prefixed** with the component name:

 ### Example of a `container` component
 ```